Time-Variant Variational Transfer for Value Functions: Experiments

 \subsection{Two-Rooms Environment}

 In this setting, we have an agent navigating two rooms separated by a wall.
 The agent starts from the bottom-left corner and must reach the opposite one.
 The only way to reach this goal is to pass through the door whose position is unknown to the agent.
 The actions available to the agent are \textit{up}, \textit{down}, \textit{left}, and \textit{right}, which allow the agent to move in the respective directions by one position, unless he/she hits a wall (in this last case the position remains unchanged).
-Furthermore, the final position of the agent after a movement action is altered by Gaussian noise $\mathcal{N}(0,0.2)$.
+Furthermore, the final position of the agent after a movement action is altered by a Gaussian noise $\mathcal{N}(0,0.2)$.
 The state space is modeled through a $10\times10$ continuous grid.
-Finally, the reward function is $0$ everywhere except in the goal state, where is $1$.
+Finally, the reward function is $0$ everywhere except in the goal state, where it is $1$.
 The discount factor $\gamma=0.99$.
-For this setting, we used linearly parametrized $\mathcal{Q}$-functions with $121$ equally-spaced radial basis features.
+For this setting, we used linearly parametrized $\mathcal{Q}$-functions with $121$ evenly-spaced radial basis features.

-We considered ten time instants available in the source tasks to learn the target, corresponding to the eleventh time instant.
-Therefore, we sampled five tasks from the time-variant distribution for each $i=1,\ldots,11$.
-The parameter defining the task is the door location, hence the time-variant distribution is over that parameter, as we already mentioned in Section \ref{subsec:time-dynamics}.
-We solve all the source tasks by directly minimizing the TD error, then we exploit the learned solutions to perform transfer over the target.
-We compare our time-variant variational transfer algorithm leveraging a $c$-components posterior ($c$-T2VT) with the mixture of Gaussian variational transfer using still $c$-components ($c$-MGVT)\cite{tirinzoni2018transfer}.
-More specifically, our time-variant prior will consider the source task solutions as equally spaced samples in the time interval $[0,1]$, moreover, in order to perform transfer to the eleventh task, we will use the distribution given by our estimator for $t=1$.
+We considered source tasks taken at ten different time instants to learn the target, corresponding to the eleventh instant of time.
+We sampled five tasks from the time-variant distribution for each $i=1,\ldots,11$.
+The parameter that defines the task is the door location, hence the time-variant distribution is over that parameter, as we mentioned above.
+We solve all the source tasks by directly minimizing the TD error, then we exploit the learned solutions to perform the transfer over the target.
+We compare our time-variant variational transfer algorithm leveraging a $c$-components posterior ($c$-T2VT) with the mixture of Gaussian variational transfer using still $c$-components ($c$-MGVT)~\cite{tirinzoni2018transfer}.
+More specifically, our time-variant prior will consider the source task solutions as equally spaced samples in the time interval $[0,1]$, moreover, in order to perform transfer to the eleventh task, we will use the distribution provided by our estimator for $t=1$.
 Finally, the temporal kernel will be Epanechnikov in the context of all the experiments.